superlinked/VectorHub/docs/use_cases/embeddings_on_browser.md

 ![Similarity Matrix for seven sentences from two documents](../assets/use_cases/embeddings_on_browser/ embeddings-browser-similarity-matrix.png)

-Same paragraph pairs of sentences that are similar to each other are marked by a dark green hue.

-Our similarity matrix also lets you see how same paragraph pairs of sentences cluster together, so that two distinct squares appear, one for each paragraph.
+Our similarity matrix also lets you see how same-paragraph pairs of sentences cluster together, so that two distinct groups of squares appear, one for each paragraph.
 Conversely, pairs of sentences from different paragraphs display little similarity, represented by a light green color.

+Same-paragraph pairs of sentences that are similar to each other are marked by a dark green hue.
+For example, pairings of Paragraph 1's first sentence ("The quick brown fox...") and second sentence ("The phrase is commonly...") display darkest when they are compared with themselves (i.e., identical) - [1,1] and [2,2] but also relatively dark when compared with each other - [1,2] and [2,1]...

 ## A real-world-ready semantic search application